OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-31.md

 “For I will refresh the weary and satisfy the faint.”

 ## Jeremiah 31:26
-At this I awoke and looked around; my sleep had been pleasant to me.
+At this point, I awoke and looked around, and my sleep had been pleasant to me.

 ## Jeremiah 31:27
 “Behold, the days are coming,” declares the Lord, “when I will sow the house of Israel and the house of Judah with the seed of people and animals.”